jcalixte/rnrps/article/article.md

 What will do exactly our online game?

 Two players will play the famous Rock-Paper-Scissors and join a game with its id.
 Other users will be able to join the game and be spectators.
-Theses games will update whenever a player plays a roud.
+These games will update whenever a player plays a round.
 Finally, we will display the score.

 Here a quick demo of what a player will see.